RegexSolver/regexsolver/README.md

 ```

 ## Execution Profiles
 By default, all operations run without limits.
-For heavy or untrusted patterns, use an `ExecutionProfile` to cap execution time and maximum number of states in used automata.
+For heavy or untrusted patterns, use a thread local `ExecutionProfile` to cap execution time and maximum number of states in used automata.

 ### Example: Limit the execution time
 ```rust